matiasmm/SpecialComments/README.md

 Node :: skip
 ----------
-Text inside is going to be ignored, but it's useful for being desplayed in the browser.
-It also can desplay a content parameter
+Text inside is going to be ignored, but it's useful for being displayed in the browser.
+It also can display a content parameter

 menues.html